 Now open the server.xml file using the Vi editor.

 Now search for “Connector port” and change its value from 8080 to 80 or any other port you want as it follows.

-To save the file and restart the Apache Tomcat server again, using below command.
+To save the file and restart the Apache Tomcat server again, using the below command.

-That’s it, you server will be running on the 80 port.
+That’s it, your Tomcat server will be running on the 80 port.